 - Intrinsic Value of the underlying share: INR 5500 (based on the share valuation report) and face value (FV) of the share was INR 10

 - Value of the option issued: INR (5500 – 2500) = INR 3000

 No accounting entries are required to be passed on the grant date.
-We just need to have an option value in place, as discussed above.
-Accounting entries typically come into the picture on the completion of first vesting.
+We need to have an option value in place, as discussed above.
+Accounting entries typically come into the picture on the completion of the first vesting.
 On 31st March 2020, Mr. X’s 1250 options will vest having an option value of INR 3000 per option.
 We will be passing the below entry to record this expense:

-Employee compensation of INR 37,50,000 will sit on the debit side of P&L, and Stock option outstanding will sit as a liability in the Balance sheet as a separate heading between Share Capital and Reserve and Surplus.
+Employee compensation of INR 37,50,000 will sit on the debit side of P&L, and the Stock option outstanding will sit as a liability in the Balance sheet as a separate heading between Share Capital and Reserve and Surplus.

 Assuming that Mr. X completed all the four vestings, the same accounting entry will be passed on the 31st March of Year 2, Year 3 and Year 4.